 It is an 1U CubeSat developed by students of the AGH University of Science and Technology in Kraków.
 It is built using SR-NANO-BUS provided by SatRevolution.
 The mission is to assess the feasibility of a ferrofluid-based attitude control system - a reaction wheel designed by members of Student Research Group "Integra" at AGH University of Science and Technology.

-Via a contract with NanoRacks the satellite will launch on board Cygnus CRS-10 and will be released from ISS in November 2018.
+Via a contract with NanoRacks the satellite was on board Cygnus CRS-11 and was released from ISS on 3 June 2019.

 |Type / Application:||Technology, education|